 Food — Centipedes go where the food is.
 If you have food options in your home, they will be active, and you'll see them hanging around, quite literally.
 Since they eat bugs, you can reduce centipedes by reducing bugs.
 You may not realize it, but it is a bug-eat-bug world inside your wall voids.

-Moisture — Centipedes are drawn to an exterior that is moist, and when they get inside, they'll gravitate to areas that are high in humidity.
+Moisture — Centipedes are drawn to a moist exterior, and when they get inside, they'll gravitate to areas that are high in humidity.
 Reducing humidity inside your home can make it resistant to centipede activity.
 Turn the fan on when you take a bath or shower.
 Refrain from leaving water sitting in a jetted tub.
-Add dehumidifiers to rooms that are humid.
+Add dehumidifiers to humid rooms.